 This work focused on patients with a type of malignant brain tumor known as lower-grade gliomas (LGG) that originate in support cells called glia.
 Researchers accessed nearly 1,000 images of LGG tissue samples from the publicly available Cancer Genome Atlas.

-In collaboration with researchers from UC San Francisco, Stanford University School of Medicine, and Zhongnan Hospital of Wuhan University in China, the team built and tested a series of data-processing steps that resulted in a pipeline that can automatically identify CMBs from images of tissue samples.
+With their collaborators, the team built and tested a series of data-processing steps that resulted in a pipeline that can automatically identify CMBs from images of tissue samples.
 The group then defined and validated LGG subtypes based on CMBs associated with specific molecular alterations, immune micro-environment, prognosis, and treatment response.

 The second study, published in July in World Journal of Clinical Oncology, built upon the CMB pipeline to include additional data points to assess a patient’s risk of breast cancer recurrence.
 This multimodal machine learning approach also incorporated tumor microbiome and genetic data into AI models to more precisely predict a patient’s breast cancer risk.